WeLikeGraphQL/universal-react-apollo-example/README.md

  - Linting both JS and CSS, respectively by: [ESLint](http://eslint.org/) and [Stylelint](http://stylelint.io/)

- - Server Side Rendering in progress due to [this issue](https://github.com/apollostack/react-apollo/issues/250)
+ - Production Mode in progress due to [this issue](https://github.com/apollostack/react-apollo/issues/250)

 ## Running the app